Weirunnn/expression-tree-java/README.md

-# Expression Tree (Java)
+# Expression Tree Engine in Java

+## Overview
-This project implements an arithmetic expression tree in Java.
+This project implements an expression tree in Java to parse and evaluate mathematical expressions.

-The program builds a binary tree from a postfix expression and supports multiple operations such as traversal, evaluation, simplification, and variable detection.
+## Purpose
+The project demonstrates how tree-based data structures can be used to represent and compute expressions in a structured and efficient way.

 ## Features

-- Build expression trees from postfix notation
+- Construct expression trees from input expressions
-- Convert expressions to prefix, infix, and postfix formats
-- Evaluate expressions with variable values
+- Evaluate arithmetic expressions
-- Simplify expressions using algebraic rules
-- Detect variables used in expressions
-- Compare expressions with commutativity for + and *

-## Example

-Postfix expression:

-y 4 x 0 * + *

-Tree representation:

-        *
-       / \
-      y   +
-         / \
-        4   *
-           / \
-          x   0
+- Support operator-based computation
+- Traverse trees (inorder, preorder, postorder)

-## Project Structure
+## Tech Stack

-src/ – Java source code
-tests/ – assignment test files
-docs/ – assignment description
+- Java
+- Data Structures (Tree)
+- Algorithms

+## What I Learned
+- Tree data structure design
+- Expression parsing techniques
+- Recursive evaluation logic
+- Traversal algorithms (DFS-based)

-## Author
+## Future Improvements

-Weiran Zeng
+- Support more complex expressions (parentheses, variables)
+- Build a parser for full expression strings
+- Add visualization of the expression tree